 When I began developing PaintBlazer & Turbo Roller I didn't want to reinvent the wheel, but make a tool I could use on my jobs.
 I built on existing tools combined with wireless technology.

-I started my painting business in 1979 when I bought my first airless sprayer.
-Over the past 47 years I discovered that spray, brush and roll hasn't changed that much.
-Tools are only slightly better, but the painting process is basically the same.
+I started my painting business in 1979 when I bought my first airless sprayer and over the past 47 years I found that spray, brush and roll hasn't really changed much over the years.
+Tools are slightly better, but the painting process is basically the same.

-The Pressure Roller The paint travels through a hose to the inside of their specially designed frame & roller which has little holes inside the roller frame designed to allow the paint to seep through to the roller cover, soaking it with paint, so you won't have to dip the roller in a pan or bucket.
+The Pressure Roller The paint travels through a hose to the inside of their proprietary roller frame, which has tiny holes inside designed to allow the paint to seep through to the outside of their roller cover, soaking it with paint, enabling you to roll without dipping into a pan or bucket.

 You can't use different size rollers or extension poles with this unit, but only their proprietary roller and pole, which are quite often the wrong size roller and pole for the job.